PaxIgnis/Game_Programming_CIS4820/readme.txt

 Visibility of the mesh is measured by the use of frustrum culling.
 The distance the mesh needs to be from the user is the size of the largest room in the dungeon.
 Thus the mesh has to be in the view of the user, and close enough in order to be drawn and animated.
+Meshes are announced when they are drawn and when they are hidden when the user moves using the wasd keys and when moving the mouse.
+They not hidden when the user leaves the dungeon but this is not announced.

 ----
 General Information